aymanzrari/aymanzrari/README.md

 ## <samp>I'm a Student in IOT & Sys.
 Mobiles !</samp>

-- 🔭 I’m currently Studying on [ENSAF][website]!
-- 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to more learn and to Specialize in IOT & Machine learning .
+-I'm Ayman ZRARI , 🔭 IOT & Mobiles Sys.
+Student 👨‍🎓 .I'm dynamic, highly motivated, and passionate about IT web and mobile development also I'm a researcher of AI, BIG DATA & IOT.Moreover I'm Full Stack Web Developer.
+-
-- 🥅 2020 Goals: Contribute more to Open Source projects
+🥅 My 2020 Goals contribute more to Open Source projects.
-- ⚡ Fun fact: I love to travel and play BasketBall .
+⚡ Fun fact: I love to travel and play BasketBall .

 ### <samp>Connect with me:</samp>